CiscoSE/NexusProgrammability/docs/Telemetry/Dial-In/1-index.md

 * Stream - On_Change
     * Collect current values immediately.
 After this initial collection, only collect values when there is a change.
 * Stream - Target_Defined
-    * This allows the target to define the best type of subscription to use.
+    * This allows the switch to select the best type of subscription to use (either sample or on_change).